 Figure 2-23 depicts the combination of commercial, GA, and military itinerant operations in comparison with both TAFs.
-The Base Forecast sits below but closely compares with the 2021 TAF data largely due to the consistency of air taxi/commuter operations through the COVID-19 pandemic.
+The Base Forecast sits just below but closely compares with the both the 2021 TAF and 2022 TAF data sets largely due to the consistency of aircraft operations outside of commercial service through the COVID-19 pandemic.